Note

 - Clean up the test user and policy.

-If you don’t have an Azure subscription, create a Trial before you begin.
+If you don't have an Azure subscription, create a Trial to get started.

 To complete the scenario in this tutorial, you need:

 - Access to Microsoft Entra ID P1 or P2 edition, which includes Conditional Access policy capabilities.
-To enforce MFA, you need to create a Microsoft Entra Conditional Access policy.
-MFA policies are always enforced at your organization, regardless of whether the partner has MFA capabilities.
+To enforce MFA, create a Microsoft Entra Conditional Access policy.
+MFA policies are always enforced at your organization, even if the partner doesn't have MFA capabilities.

 - A valid external email account that you can add to your tenant directory as a guest user and use to sign in.
-If you don't know how to create a guest account, see Add a B2B guest user in the Microsoft Entra admin center.
+If you don't know how to create a guest account, follow the steps in Add a B2B guest user in the Microsoft Entra admin center.

 Sign in to the Microsoft Entra admin center as at least a User Administrator.